CSE115-project/nextjs-ff/test.md

 Mobile responsive test:
 - Able to resize profile page to the necessary specifications (pass)

+Map test:
+- Able to load Google Maps API (pass)
+- Able to go to full screen mode (pass)
+- Able to see my current location (pass)
+- Able to see heatmap under markers (pass)
+- Able to display a pop up with location information - name (pass)
+- Able to display a pop up with location information - address (pass)
+- Able to display a pop up with location information - ratings (pass)

 Browser Test:
 - App is able to run with Google Chrome (pass)